-Daniel Jordan is a web developer and game/level designer.
+Daniel Jordan is a web engineer and game/level designer.
 He has a passion for building attractive websites with simple, user-friendly navigation systems.
 He has experience with standards-compliance, cross-browser support, relational databases, and basic application programming.
 He is also interested in graphic arts, including logo design and typography, and video game development, with a focus on level design.
 He works well independently, but loves working alongside peers with whom he can collaborate and share ideas.

 Architected and implemented game systems for an unannounced, Unreal engine VR project.